jeremy-block/retro-relevance-study/public/retro-relevance/assets/tutorialText/intro.md

 Only those involved in the murder may knowingly lie, while anyone might unknowingly provide false information.

-For example, if Jake is guilty of murder and says he never saw the victim that night, he is knowingly lying (1st Degree lie).
+For example, if a John Doe is guilty of murder and says he never saw the victim that night, he is knowingly lying (1st Degree lie).

-Now, if Sarah, who is innocent, says the victim left at 8 PM--even though she wasn’t there to see them leave--but it was actually 7 PM, that’s unknowingly providing false information (2nd Degree lie).
+Now, if Jane Doe, who is innocent, says the victim left at 8 PM--even though she wasn’t there to see them leave--but they actually left at 7 PM, that’s unknowingly providing false information (2nd Degree lie).

 ### Are you ready to begin?